epsil/mdwiki/README.md

 Editing
 -------

 A wiki page is edited by opening its `index.md` file in a text editor, making changes, and committing them with Git.
-A shorthand command for this is `npm run commit`.
-To synchronize the changes, one use `npm run push`.
+A shorthand command for this is `npm run commit` (requires [Node](http://nodejs.org/)).
+To synchronize the changes, one can use `npm run push`.
 One can also use standard Git commands (`git commit` and `git push`) for the same task.

 The wiki can be edited online simply by hosting the repository at GitHub, BitBucket or a similar service.
 These websites lets one edit Markdown files via a web interface.